guardzcom/slack-channel-cleanup/README.md

-  --sheet URL          Google Sheets URL (cannot be used with --file) -d, --dry-run        Simulate execution without making changes -b, --batch SIZE     Number of channels to confirm at once (default: 10, 0 for individual confirmation)
+  --sheet URL          Google Sheets URL (cannot be used with --file) -d, --dry-run        Simulate execution without making changes -b, --batch SIZE     Number of channels to confirm at once (default: 10, 0 for individual confirmation) -r, --refresh        Force refresh of channel data (ignore cache)

 Note: You must specify either --file OR --sheet, but not both.
 ```

+## Performance Optimization

+The script caches channel activity data to speed up repeated runs.
+The cache:
+- Is stored in `channel_activity_cache.json` in the project directory (ignored by git)
+- Only stores the last activity timestamps, not the entire channel list
+- Expires after 24 hours
+- Can be refreshed with the `--refresh` flag

+This significantly improves performance when making small changes or corrections, as it avoids repeatedly fetching channel activity data from Slack, which is one of the most time-consuming operations.

 ## Safety Features